ZK1569/Torus/README.md

 ## How It Works

-The project is based on the mathematical principles outlined in Andy Sloane's article.
+The project is based on the mathematical principles outlined in [a1k0n's article](https://www.a1k0n.net/2011/07/20/donut-math.html).
 The core idea is to project a 3D torus onto a 2D plane and simulate lighting based on the angle of the surface relative to a light source.

 The steps include: